Gdoc/Admin

 1. Murray, C. J., Aravkin, A. Y., Zheng, P., Abbafati, C., Abbas, K. M., Abbasi-Kangevari, M., ... & Borzouei, S. (2020).
 Global burden of 87 risk factors in 204 countries and territories, 1990–2019: a systematic analysis for the Global Burden of Disease Study 2019The Lancet396(10258), 1223-1249.

-2. Here we use the term 'contributes', meaning it was one of the attributed risk factors for a given disease or cause of death.
-There can be multiple risk factors for a given disease which corroborate or amplify one another when both are present.
+2. Here, we use the term 'contributes,' meaning it was one of the attributed risk factors for a given disease or cause of death.
+There can be multiple risk factors for a given disease that can amplify one another.
 This means that in some cases, air pollution was not the only risk factor but one of several.

 Cite this work